6 Best Places in Florida for Young Adults to Live and Work

 Located in north central Florida, you could put Gainesville in any midwestern state and you would be hard-pressed to tell you were in Florida.

 The town is reminiscent of any large college city.
 However, somehow Gainesville has maintained a small-town feel.
+That small-town feeling makes Gainesville one of the best cities in Florida for young adults to live, work and get a higher education.

 If beaches aren’t your thing, then maybe the rolling hills of north central Florida, the huge plantations, and the lively horse farms nearby may interest you.
 Gainesville is surrounded by beauty.